2191818/LibrarySystem/README.md

    - Data is stored in XML, JSON files, or a database.
    - Input validation is applied.

 Each system follows Object-oriented design principles, incorporates design patterns, and utilizes data structure concepts.
-The project documentation is maintained in a README file, and both systems collectively create an effective Library Management System.
+Both systems collectively create an effective Library Management System.